miketogn/Supplies/README.md

 There are no special instructions to run the site.  all dependancies should download when the solution is opened and built with visual studio 2017.

-For future enhancements i would like to build out the location section to include more information, as well as to build a customer section, and to addform enhancements like a date picker, as well as improvements to the overall theme.
+For future enhancements i would like to expand the scope of the customer and location informmation to function more as a knowledge base for employees.
+I would also like to improve the visual compnents with a better theme, add form enhancements like a date picker and some default values to different fields where applicable.